Choosing Between make and new in Go

 Full-Stack Engineer · Leapcell

-.
+Go language provides two commonly used ways to allocate memory: make and new.
 Although both are used for memory allocation, their roles and usage scenarios are quite different.
 Understanding the differences between these two is crucial for writing efficient and maintainable Go code.
-This article will thoroughly analyze the differences between make
+This article will thoroughly analyze the differences between make and new, their suitable scenarios, and offer some usage tips.

-Basic Differences Between make
+Basic Differences Between make and new

 new: Creates Zero Value of Pointer Types

-is a keyword in Go used for memory allocation.
+new is a keyword in Go used for memory allocation.
 Its function is to allocate a block of memory for a type and return a pointer to that memory.
-The memory allocated by new
+The memory allocated by new is initialized to the zero value of the type.

 Example: Using new